What is ISMP?

 New topics are being created every month.

-After 6 weeks, you and your mentor can decide to stop mentorship or decide how frequently you want to continue to meet.
-Many mentors and mentees choose to continue to meet as new topics of interest or questions arise.
+After two mandatory sessions, you and your mentor can decide how frequently you want to continue to meet as new topics of interest or questions arise, or in a small group format with other students with similar interests or fields of study.